sergiomata/Chat/README.md

 # Chat
 chat demo with React

-In order to rum this simply use yarn i and yarn start
+In order to run this, simply use yarn i and yarn start